antoanelenkov/JS.UI.DOM.TeamWork/README.md

 - The graphic of the game is both canvas and SVG.

-- There is also an option for rating, commenting and showing highscore.
+- There is also an option for rating, commenting and showing highscores.

 - Everything is stored in (localdb).